FuelLabs/fuels-ts/apps/docs/src/guide/contracts/methods.md

 <<< @/../../docs-snippets/src/guide/contracts/is-function-readonly.test.ts#is-function-readonly-1{ts:line-numbers}

-If the function is read-only, you can use the `get` method to retrieve on-chain data without spending gas.
+If the function is read-only, you can use the `get` method to retrieve onchain data without spending gas.

 If the function is not read-only you will have to use the `call` method to submit a transaction onchain which incurs a gas fee.